 Offer A Free Consulting Session On The Automated Webinar

 If you're selling something over $1000 in most markets, you will want to close your webinar with a pitch to a sales call or a 'strategy session.

 So, rather than offer a course and a link to a 'Buy Now' button, invite them to pick a time on your calendar for a call.

 Ideally, after choosing a time, they should fill out information about who they are, what they do, and what they need help with.

 These strategy session signups are the reason we created TimeSlots, which is available to you for free for 14 days!

 Lastly, if you want to create urgency on your webinar, offer a Fast Action Bonus for only 15 or 30 minutes while you answer questions...

 I've used this one before!

-Regardless of whether you’re selling a high end coaching platform, a mastermind group, or a video course; webinars will work.
-The challenge is in writing one that’s both educational and focused on converting your audience, without lots and lots of trial and error and a/b testing.
+Whether you're selling a high-end coaching platform, a mastermind group, or a video course, webinars will work.
+The challenge is writing one that's both educational and focused on converting your audience without lots and lots of trial and error and a/b testing.

-It’s pretty easy to blow through a good sized ad budget quickly when you’re dialing in your webinar, so it’s best to start with something that’s proven right out of the gate.
+It's pretty easy to blow through a good-sized ad budget quickly when dialing in your webinar, so starting with something proven right out of the gate is best.